Guide to Dev Mode

 Compare design changes

+In the case of component instances, Compare with main component appears below the layer information in the inspect panel.
 You can also compare a detached component to previous versions, and to the main component it was once linked to.
 You can clear its detachment history to avoid seeing information about its original main component.

-Compare changes in Dev Mode -> -
+Compare changes in Dev Mode -

 Add external links and resources for developers